ADA Says “NO” to “No-MAT” Jails

 Consult before medicating

 A clinical evaluation needs to be conducted before providing addiction medication to a patient.
 A licensed jail medical provider must determine a patient’s eligibility for MAT before administering medication.
 MAT medications can be harmful if not administered appropriately.
-Protocols for screening and drug testing should be put in place before a patient receives MAT services.
+Procedures for screening and drug testing should be put in place before a patient receives MAT services.
 Ultimately, it is up to the individual to decide if they want to take medication for OUD.
 Policies cannot dictate patient decisions.
 Consult before medicating.

 Click HERE for a MAT implementation toolkit.